RicardoR22/Flick-Me/README.md

 Get movie recommendations based on selected genre.
 Recommendations come from The Movie DB top movies.

+Latest Updates:
+- You can now click on a movie to get it's description
+- You can now get a random movie suggestion!

 Coming Soon:
 - Select earliest release date.
-- Get a random movie suggestion

 Made in XCode using Swift and UIKit.